utguang/Clade3-NosZ/README.md

 # Workflow to construct closed/circular genomes are documented in Circularize**.py

 # The GraftM folder contains hmm file and taxonomy files for 269 NosZ sequences

+# Update on May 26, 2026
+The previous version of GraftM NosZ has corrupted, and a new version has been generated.
+The GraftM algorithm has automatically reroot the tree already, and I looked into this, the node ID refer to clade I, II and III are 514, 192, and 381, respectively.